scds/data-sonification/lessons/lesson4: sonifying the data.md

 ## Getting Started with TwoTone

-Web App: Dive straight in by using the web application at sonify.io/twotone/.
-For the best performance, we recommend using the Google Chrome web browser.
+Web App: Dive straight in by using the web application at <a href="http://sonify.io/twotone/" target="_blank" rel="noopener noreferrer">sonify.io/twotone/.</a>  For the best performance, we recommend using the Google Chrome web browser.

-Official Page: Check out the tool's features and updates at twotone.io.
+Official Page: Check out the tool's features and updates at <a href="https://twotone.io/" target="_blank" rel="noopener noreferrer">twotone.io.</a>

-Documentation: If you're the type who loves details, TwoTone's documentation is comprehensive.
+Documentation: If you're the type who loves details, TwoTone's <a href="https://github.com/sonifydata/twotone/" target="_blank" rel="noopener noreferrer">documentation</a> is comprehensive.

 ## Upload Your Data